Procedure Details

 Definitions for Student Modifications

-• Medical Necessity: a health care provider’s determination of a student’s need for reasonable modifications related to pregnancy or pregnancy-related conditions.
+- Medical Necessity: a health care provider’s determination of a student’s need for reasonable modifications related to pregnancy or pregnancy-related conditions.

-• Parental status: the status of a person who, with respect to another person who is under the age of 18 or who is 18 or older but is incapable of self-care because of a physical or mental disability, is: (1) A biological parent; (2) An adoptive parent; (3) A foster parent; (4) A stepparent; (5) A legal custodian or guardian; (6) Someone who is acting in the role of a parent; or (7) Actively seeking legal custody, guardianship, visitation, or adoption of such a person.
+- Parental status: the status of a person who, with respect to another person who is under the age of 18 or who is 18 or older but is incapable of self-care because of a physical or mental disability, is: (1) a biological parent; (2) an adoptive parent; (3) a foster parent; (4) a stepparent; (5) a legal custodian or guardian; (6) someone who is acting in the role of a parent; or (7) actively seeking legal custody, guardianship, visitation, or adoption of such a person.

-• Academic modifications may include, but are not limited to:
+- Reasonable modifications may include, but are not limited to:

-• Periodic Absences: LCC must excuse medically necessary absences for a student affected by pregnancy, childbirth or pregnancy related conditions.
+- Periodic Absences: LCC must excuse medically necessary absences for a student affected by pregnancy, childbirth or pregnancy-related conditions.
 Absences will not be counted as a missed class in which attendance is a measure of academic performance.
 The student will be permitted to complete any coursework (e.g., in-class participation points/assignments, quizzes, examinations) for missed class periods.
 Instructor course practices such as allowing a certain number of “unexcused absences” or dropping of quiz grades will not be applied to circumstances of medically necessary absences related to a student who is affected by pregnancy, childbirth, or pregnancy-related conditions.

-• Extensions: Instructors are required to create alternative due dates for assignments when a student cannot meet a course deadline due to a medically necessary absence.
+- Extensions: Instructors are required to create alternative due dates for assignments when a student cannot meet a course deadline due to a medically necessary absence.

-• In-Class Setting: A student may request periodic breaks, alternative classroom seating (e.g., near the end of a row or exit), or larger desk space.
+- In-Class Setting: A student may request periodic breaks, alternative classroom seating (e.g., near the end of a row or exit), or larger desk space.

-• Non-classroom setting: Some college courses and programs may have out-of-class activities or requirements (e.g., practicums, externships, clinicals, etc.) where modification is necessary.
+- Non-classroom setting: Some college courses and programs may have out-of-class activities or requirements (e.g., practicums, externships, clinicals, etc.) where modification is necessary.
 Instructors and program leaders are required to implement reasonable modifications to such requirements or activities and are encouraged to be flexible and creative in their approach.
 If students have been out more than 6 months, selective admissions programs may require a skills assessment and retraining on the skills they have already learned.

-• Nursing is obligated to follow the MI State Board of Nursing standards in regards to maximum simulation hours that can be used to substitute certain clinical rotation hours.
+- Nursing is obligated to follow the MI State Board of Nursing standards in regards to maximum simulation hours that can be used to substitute certain clinical rotation hours.
 If the student has already completed the maximum simulation hours, it is recommended that the student take an incomplete in the course and come back to finish the clinical component when able.